The Chanzo is hosting Digital Freedom and Innovation Day on April 20, 2024. Register Here

 The truth shall set you free.
-This popular saying may prove true for Tundu Lissu, Tanzania’s opposition figure, who survived an attempted assassination on September 7, 2017, when two gunmen sprayed his car with bullets.
+This popular saying may prove familiar for Tundu Lissu, Tanzania’s opposition figure, who survived an attempted assassination on September 7, 2017, when two gunmen sprayed his car with bullets.
 Miraculously, Lissu survived, although he was left with a permanent disability, but his mind remained intact.

-The truth about the incident, which Lissu believes was never properly investigated, began to emerge on September 24, 2024, following a report by The Guardian newspaper.
+The alleged details about the incident, which Lissu believes was never properly investigated, began to emerge on September 24, 2024, following a report by The Guardian newspaper.
 The report detailed a labor case involving the telecommunication company Millicom, operating under the brand name Tigo, and a former internal investigator, Michael Clifford.
 It was revealed that Tigo had set up 24-hour surveillance to monitor Lissu’s phone calls and location data, which was then shared with Tanzanian government officials via WhatsApp.

 Speaking on September 25, 2024, at his party’s headquarters in Mikocheni, Dar es Salaam, Lissu said that he had instructed his international lawyer, Robert Amsterdam, to follow up on the case, including suing the Tanzanian government and Millicom.